SenithUmesha/fire-rescue/README.md

 # Fire Rescue App

-This app based on Java to help firefighters provide a efficient and quality service to the community.
+This app based on Java to make the life of firefighters easier by implementing features which they need in their day-to-day life.

 ## Screenshots 📱